Com. v. Gladwin, B.

 1. Did the trial court err in failing to suppress the physical evidence in these matters, specifically the amber colored prescription bottle as well as the narcotics found therein?

-a.
-Did the trial court err in finding that the probation officer had the lawful authority to stop a non- parolee, in his home and conduct a stop and seizure of [Appellant]?
+b.
+Did the trial court err in finding that the probation officer had lawful authority to stop a non-parolee, in his home and conduct a search of said non-

 2 Appellant has withdrawn the additional issue he raised in his Rule 1925(b) statement.
 See Appellant’s Brief at 5.